Myoko Kogen - Akakura Kanko

 Are there hot springs at Myoko?

-Yes!
-Akakura Onsen is one of Japan's historic hot spring towns.
-Many ryokan and hotels have their own baths.
-Public bathhouses too.
-The combination of skiing and onsen is a major draw.
+Yes — Akakura Onsen is one of Japan's historic ski-and-onsen towns.
+Most ryokan and many hotels have their own baths fed by local hot springs, and a few public bathhouses are open to day visitors.
+The combination of skiing and an evening onsen soak is a big part of why people pick Myoko.

 ⭐ Reviews